 Stereolithography is a layer-additive manufacturing process which uses a UV laser to solidify photosensitive resins into intricately detailed objects with smooth surface finishing in a wide variety of materials.
 With layers as thin as 0.002 inches, extremely precise details are achievable without the need for any post-processing.
 One of the earliest 3D printing technologies, SLA remains unrivaled when it comes to producing intricately detailed parts with high-quality surface finishing.
 The benefits include:

 Fused Deposition Modeling is a layer additive manufacturing process for creating parts and assemblies from production-grade thermoplastics.
-Parts can be built to the same rigorous standards as conventional manufacturing, allowing for both highly functional prototypes as well as rugged end-use parts.
+Parts can be built to the same rigorous standards as conventional manufacturing, allowing for both highly functional prototypes and rugged end-use parts.
 FDM machines are reliable for precise replication of parts and so can be used for production runs.

 CNC machining uses a subtractive manufacturing process where a high-speed cutting machine removes material from a block or pre-existing part.
 Extremely precise detail is possible with minimal lead time, making it an ideal rapid manufacturing technology for high-tolerance applications.
 Virtually any engineering material can be machined, including wood, plastic, metal, and foam.

 Composite and carbon fiber reinforced parts for situations where you need extra strength or protection.
-Composites are used for a variety of applications, from compartment covers and recreational vehicle panels to MRI coils.
-Use reinforced composite covers to house sensitive equipment and to protect other materials from the elements, or to complete the perfect look for your consumer product.
+Composites are used for various applications, from compartment covers and recreational vehicle panels to MRI coils.
+Use reinforced composite covers to house sensitive equipment and to protect other materials from the elements or to complete the perfect look for your consumer product.

-Our manufacturing experts offer a wide selection of conventional prototype tooling and manufacturing services for high and low-volume production runs.
+Our manufacturing experts offer various conventional prototype tooling and manufacturing services for high and low-volume production runs.
 Available services include: